→ You can also read this chapter in French, German, Spanish or Finnish.

 Ivan igra košarku.
 Ivan plays basketball.

-However, if someone does not play some sport, or a game, but plays on their own (e.g. with toys...) you must use a se²:
+However, if someone doesn’t play a sport, or a game, but plays on their own (e.g. with toys...) you must use a se²:

 Goran se igra.
 Goran is playing.